24 December 2025

 it shall be lifted up above the hills;

-and peoples shall flow to
+peoples shall flow to it,

 and